This week's StorySlam MasterClass surfaced several important issues, including the use of emotions when persuading others.

 How to Use Your Updates to Have Influence

-Updates are one of the most common kinds of business communication and yet often under-utilised.
-Here is how to make the most of your next progress report.
+Updates are one of the most common, and underutilised, kinds of business communication.
+Make the most of your next progress report.

 Am I crazy to write two books at once?